wso2/docs-is/en/docs/learn/login-to-magento-using-wso2-identity-server.md

 1. As the next step, we need to create a service provider in the WSO2 Identity Server to communicate with Magento.
 Once the server is started, log in to the management console as the administrator (default credentials admin:admin) and click on **Add** under **Service Providers**.

-Provide a suitable name to the service provider and click **Register** to complete the process.
+2. Provide a suitable name to the service provider and click **Register** to complete the process.

-2. You’ll be redirected to the edit page of the newly created service provider.
+3. You’ll be redirected to the edit page of the newly created service provider.
 Expand the **Inbound Authentication Configuration** section and then **SAML2 Web SSO Configuration** and click on **Configure** to add the SAML related settings.

-3. We can extract the values to be filled in this section from the MiniOrange SAML SSO plugin itself.
+4. We can extract the values to be filled in this section from the MiniOrange SAML SSO plugin itself.
 Log in to your Magento admin page and click on the **Service Provider Metadata** section of the SAML plugin.
 You should see the configuration values such as issues and ACS URL there.
 ![magento-saml-sso-sp-metadata](../assets/img/tutorials/magento-saml-sso-sp-metadata.png)

-4. Now go back to Identity Server SP settings and add the following values, which were extracted from the above page.
+5. Now go back to Identity Server SP settings and add the following values, which were extracted from the above page.
 	1. Issuer
     2. Assertion Consumer URL
     3. Untick **Enable Signature Validation in Authentication Requests and Logout Requests** for the moment.

-5. Once completed, the settings page would look like below
+6. Once completed, the settings page should look similar to this.
 ![magento-saml-sso-sp-configurations](../assets/img/tutorials/magento-saml-sso-sp-configurations.png)

-6. Click on the **Download IDP Metadata** button to download the metadata XML file, which we will need when configuring the SAML SSO plugin.
+7. Click on the **Download IDP Metadata** button to download the metadata XML file, which we will need when configuring the SAML SSO plugin.

-7. Once all done, click on the **Update** button at the bottom to save.
+8. Click on the **Update** button at the bottom to save.

 We have one more configuration left to do on the Identity Server side.
 Magento expects an email as the user identifier and we need to configure our service provider to send the email address as the subject on successful authentication, instead of the username.
 Expand the **Claim Configuration** section and set the **Subject Claim URI** to _**http://wso2.org/claims/emailaddress**_.

-Don’t forget to click on **Update** to save the configuration.
+9. Click on the **Update** to save the configuration.

 ## Configuring MiniOrange SAML SSO Plugin

-Login to Magento admin portal and click on the **Service Provider Setup** option of the SAML plugin.
+Login to the Magento admin portal and click on the **Service Provider Setup** option of the SAML plugin.
 We need to provide the following values on this page to complete the setup.

 1. Identity Provider Name: WSO2